r4victor/afaligner/README.md

 <b>afaligner</b> is a Python library for automatic text and audio synchronization.
 It's a forced aligner that works by synthesizing text and then aligning synthesized and recorded audio using a variation of [DTW](https://en.wikipedia.org/wiki/Dynamic_time_warping) (Dynamic Time Warping) algorithm.

-<b>afaligner</b> is used in [syncabook](https://github.com/r4victor/syncabook) tool for synchronization of narrated audio with text – to produce EPUB3 with Media Overlays ebooks – and has been developed for this specific purpose.
+<b>afaligner</b> is used in a [syncabook](https://github.com/r4victor/syncabook) tool for synchronization of narrated audio with text – to produce EPUB3 with Media Overlays ebooks – and has been developed for this specific purpose.
 If you want to create an ebook with synchronized text and audio, please refer to [syncabook](https://github.com/r4victor/syncabook).

 The main features of the alignment algorithm behind <b>afaligner</b> are: